-Introducing Dal's honorary degree recipients for Spring Convocation 2017
+Introducing Dal's Honorary Degree Recipients for Spring Convocation 2018

-An honorary degree is one of the highest honours given by Dalhousie University, and serves to recognize people who've demonstrated inspirational leadership in, or in service to, society, outstanding contribution to a field or discipline, and/or oustanding contributions to the university.
+Honorary degrees recognize people who've demonstrated inspirational leadership in, or in service to, society, outstanding contribution to a field or discipline, and/or outstanding contributions to the university.

 Read more on Dal News